killianmuldoon/doca-platform/docs/guides/dpudeployment.md

 ## Capabilities

 - Validates dependencies to ensure that they are configured correctly and reports errors in the `DPUDeployment` status conditions accordingly.
 - Validates that requested `DPUService` resources fit the DPUs they are targeting and report errors in the `DPUDeployment` status conditions accordingly.
+- Validates that the version requirements of the `DPUService` fit the versions found in the given `BFB` and reports errors in the `DPUDeployment` status conditions accordingly.
 - Gracefully handles synchronized disruptive and non-disruptive updates of the underlying objects.

 ## Created Child Custom Resources